Vision and Ethos

 The Governing Body works very closely with the Headteacher and staff to ensure that the school is a happy and caring environment for the youngsters to learn in.
 We have established a friendly, family atmosphere where visitors are always welcomed to see us at work.

 We do our best in the school to ensure that each child develops to their fullest potential, whatever their ability may be, because we value each child as an individual.

 I hope we shall be seeing more of you in the future and that your child will enjoy coming to our school.

 To contact me via email – please send to the Chair

 All governors are required to declare an interests where they may make an appreciable gain from their role as a governor.
 The declarations can be found here.

 Parents and Volunteers

 Banham Primary School strongly encourages parents to take an active role in their child’s education.
 We welcome parent helpers and volunteers on a regular basis and look to foster close working relationships.
-Furthermore, we have a Parents’ Forum that aims to meet 4-5 times a year as a consultative body to help school improvement.
+Furthermore, we have a Parents’ Forum – currently under review in line with CEE’s development of consultative forums – that aims to meet 4-5 times a year as a consultative body to help school improvement.
 Recent Parent Forum minutes can be found here.
 More details on our links with Parents and Carers can be found in the Policies section of this website.